 You have plenty of funds to sustain your time abroad.
-As you arrive at your destination, you get a free visa-on-arrival and are whisked away to your accommodation without being hoarded with questions at immigration or random security checks at customs.
+As you arrive at your destination, you get a free visa-on-arrival and are whisked away to your accommodation without being bombarded with questions at immigration or random security checks at customs.

 The things you’re experiencing, as well as the hindrances you’re avoiding, is travel privilege.

-- 1 Understanding travel privilege
+- 1 What is travel privilege?

 - 2 How many people travel for leisure?

-- 3 Why travel is inaccessible to a large portion of society
+- 3 Why is travel inaccessible to a large portion of society?

 - 4 How can we keep our travel privilege in check?